phredreeq/pfsense-firewall-configuration/README.md

 rules in pfSense blocking SSH and ICMP traffic from Kali Linux to Ubuntu Server.
 Firewall logs confirmed 22 blocked SSH attempts.
-Key lesson learned — rule order is critical in pfSense as rules are evaluated top to bottom with first match winning.
+Key lesson learned is that the rule order is critical in pfSense as rules are evaluated top to bottom with first match winning.